-- Specialist knowledge and understanding of anatomy and cardiopulmonary system e.g. able to explain atrial fibrillation and impact of deconditioning on skeletal muscle - Specialist knowledge and understanding of the pathophysiology of both common and less common respiratory conditions e.g. interstitial lung disease and bronchiectasis - treatments for tobacco dependency/ to assist smoking cessation attempts - Understands how to individualise pharmacological and non pharmacological options in asthma and COPD according to patient status - understanding of the psychosocial family and carers?
+- Specialist knowledge and understanding of anatomy and physiology with regard to the cardiopulmonary system e.g. able to explain atrial fibrillation and impact of deconditioning on skeletal muscle - Specialist knowledge and understanding of the pathophysiology of both common and less common respiratory conditions e.g. interstitial lung disease and bronchiectasis - In-depth knowledge of evidence-based treatments for tobacco dependency/ to assist smoking cessation attempts - Understands how to individualise pharmacological and non pharmacological options in asthma and COPD according to patient status - Specialist knowledge and understanding of the psychosocial implications of respiratory disease and its impact on the person and their family and carers?